ortus-docs/cfconfig-docs/using-the-cli/server-interceptors.md

 You can use the CFConfig commands to manually import/export configuration on 'standard' CF installs, but these automatic interceptors here don't apply.

-* [Server Start](/using-the-cli/server-interceptors/server-start.md) -- Import config automatically when the server stops
+* [Server Start](/using-the-cli/server-interceptors/server-start.md) -- Import config automatically when the server starts
 * [Server Stop](/using-the-cli/server-interceptors/server-stop.md) -- Optionally export config when the server stops